 1849 - Bankruptcy Law Consolidation Act - voluntary bankruptcy was authorized.

 Bankruptcy proceedings agreed between debtors & creditors also occurred when a trader filed a declaration of insolvency in the office of the Chancellor’s Secretary of Bankrupts.
-Not all bankruptcies were fraud ... the best laid plans could come to nought.
+Not all bankruptcies were fraud ... the best laid plans of mice and men go oft awry.
 The beginning of an idea that bankruptcies could be positive, wiping the slate clean and making way for more successful wealth creation ventures.

 In the middle of the 19th century attitudes towards corporations were also changing.
 The South Sea Bubble fiasco left companies in the dog house, most folk thought they were inefficient & dangerous.
 But with the industrial revolution in full swing that all changed, some companies were clearly seen to be remarkably efficient & beneficial.

 1844 - The Joint Stock Companies Act - companies could be created without the necessity of a royal charter and had a legal identity able to sue and be sued.
 They provided a straight forward way to raise capital through share purchase.

 1844 - The Joint Stock Companies Winding-Up Act - was a sister Act providing a mechanism for bringing the existence of company entities to an end with debtor creditor claim resolution.

 1855 - The Limited Liability Act - a further innovation., this time to limit the losses of shareholders to their investment in shares.
 A further balance of the interests of debtors & creditors and an encouragement for risk taking.